endcorp-hq/depredict/README.md

 anchor build
 ```

+## Test Setup

+Before running tests, please follow these steps:

+1. **Spin up the Crossbar Docker container**

+    We need to spin up a local crossbar server to avoid rate limits when interacting with oracles.
+We launch this in Docker, pass in our keypair for the oracle owner, and spin up a crossbar image supplied by Switchboard.

+    ```bash
+    cd tests
+    WALLET_KEYPAIR_PATH=~/your/keypair/path/file.json docker-compose up
+    ```

+2. **Update `helpers.ts`**

+    There are a couple of manual steps involving `tests/helpers.ts`:

+    *   **Oracle Public Key**: Before running tests, you need to add your oracle pubkey to the `tests/helpers.ts` file.
+    *   **Market ID**: After you've created a market (e.g., by running `test-create-market`), you need to update the `tests/helpers.ts` file to select the new market ID for other tests.

 ## Running Tests

 The test suite is organized into several files, each testing different aspects of the contract: